upstage-org/upstage/docs/user_manual.rst

 Your Profile
 -------------------------------------------------------
-You want update the information you entered when registering for UpStage, such as changing your email address or changing the password.
-Go to the Profile page.
-You see the name, username, mail and password you entered.
+To update the information you entered when registering for UpStage, such as changing your email address or changing your password, go to the Profile page.
+You will see the name, username, mail and password you entered.
-To modify any information present in this form, write directly then click on update information.
+To modify any information, write directly in the fields then click "update information".

 .. image:: /change-profile02.png
     :alt: Your profile